MuratTunc/zeheb/README.md

 ## Seller Service

 The Seller Service is a part of a microservices architecture that handles buyer requests and price submissions from sellers.
-The service is designed to receive buyer requests from the main service, store them in the database, and allow sellers to submit price quotes for those requests.
+The service is designed to receive buyer requests from the buyer service, store them in the database, and allow sellers to submit price quotes for those requests.

 ### Database Schema

-The Seller Service uses two main tables in the database:
+The Seller Service uses two buyer tables in the database:

 #### `buyer_requests` Table
 This table stores the requests made by buyers.